roshan076/My-Portfolio/Web-Design/README.md

 ### 14. Ferris Wheel:
 The [`Ferris-Wheel`](./14.Ferris-Wheel/index.html) folder showcases a CSS-based Ferris wheel animation.
 The wheel rotates continuously, with cabins moving in sync and changing colors as they complete their cycle.
 The design includes smooth transitions and dynamic visuals.

+### 15. Flappy Penguin:
+The [`Flappy-Penguin`](./15.Flappy-Penguin/index.html) folder showcases a playful, animated penguin built with CSS.
+The penguin features moving arms, and a hovering effect on hover, with a fun design that includes dynamic backgrounds and elements.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.